UWU-Project/FoodCourt/README.md

 Online Food Court For the **Hotel Orchid Bliss - NuwaraEliya**

+Implemented the proposed system,
+- Interfaces with HTML, CSS, and JavaScript.
+- PHP was used as the Backend, while
+- jQuery and Bootstrap were used as libraries.
+- MySQL as the database and
+- X.A.M.P.P. server as the local server.

 ## Project Background

 The "Online Food Court" designed and developed for the Client's Hotel, which has a Food Court, consists of three Restaurants.